domvm/domvm/README.md

 ```

 ---
-#### Subviews, Components
+#### Subviews, Components, Patterns

 In very large apps, you may need to optimize performance by restricting what you redraw.
 Let's restructure the example into nested sub-views.

+**Pattern A:** decoupled-model-view

-Here's one strategy where the views are decoupled from the OO models with declarative template composition.
+Here, the views are fully separated from the OO models and use declarative template composition.

 ```js
 // models